jonneale/alan-smithee/README.md

 # alan-smithee

-Tooling used to produce a single tiled image comprised of compressed films from an MP4 video
+Ruins films by producing a single tiled image comprised of compressed films from an MP4 video

 ## Example - Tron Legacy